 What are the workshops and discussions about?

 The workshops and discussions are intended to give context to the community work in which trip participants will be engaged.
-Some workshops will be led by trip leaders who will introduce various social issues.
-Others will be introduced by inspiring guest speakers who have significantly contributed to the development of their communities.
-Some past workshops subjects include youth empowerment, welfare, apathy, and inequality in education, the global economy, community organizing, and the cycle of poverty.
+Some workshops will be led by trip leaders who will introduce various social topics.
+Others will be introduced by guest speakers who have contributed to the development of their communities.
+Some past workshops subjects include youth empowerment, welfare, apathy, and inequality in education, the global economy, and the cycle of poverty.

 What will I take away from my experiences on CEOT?